Jabser/TA-Custom-Search/README.md

 **Live Version**

-For the most up to date version of the startpage use this [link](https://jabser.github.io/TA-Custom-Search/) & set it as your new homepage.
+For the most up to date version of the start page use this [link](https://jabser.github.io/TA-Custom-Search/) & set it as your new homepage.

 **Manual**